google/purr/README.md

 * [perl](https://www.perl.org/)

 ### Guide
 `purr` includes a simple tool to help select the device serial from `adb devices`, or can read from the `$ANDROID_SERIAL` environment variable if set.
-Otherwise, `purr` has six command-line parameters:
+Otherwise, `purr` has the following command-line parameters:

 * -a: Sets custom parameters for `adb` that will be used as well as the defaults whenever an input stream is selected.
 * -f: Sets custom parameters for `fzf`.
 Used on top of default parameters.